vleplat/ConvexSmoothSeparableNMF/README.md

  - /Utils : contains helpful files and MatLab routines to run the demos.

  - /Methods: contains the MatLab implementations of the Algorithms 1 and 2 developped in the paper.
+ - /Results: all the results can be downloaded from https://www.dropbox.com/scl/fo/w3jc5x54oivzrs8m41j2s/ADH7gnCR3RMrYxKuyDowtP4?rlkey=gz3zxjgtwt55j4zjhh4f0xmf8&st=2wbztn45&dl=0

  - test files detailed in next Section